ks379294/cse15l-lab-reports/lab3.md

 ../technical/911report//chapter-10.txt
 ../technical/911report//chapter-11.txt
 ```
-Write a sentence or two about what it’s doing and why it’s useful:
+Write a sentence or two about what it’s doing and why it’s useful: In this case, I'm looking for all files that have been modified less than six days ago.
+It searches for all files that have been modified in this time range.
+It's useful if I want to check files that I've changed recently.

-Example 2: Example 1: Using `-mtime` to get items modified 5 or more days ago, code block that shows the command and its output:
+Example 2: Using `-mtime` to get items modified 5 or more days ago, code block that shows the command and its output:

 ```
 (base) administrator@Administrators-MacBook-Pro technical % find ../technical/911report/ -mtime +5